 Survey data collection can be used to measure many different things, and one of the most key measurements you can make is the perception of your customer base.
-Measuring customer perceptions is key to seeing how they value different features or determine their brand loyalty, and creating a perceptual map is a great way to visually diagram these opinions.
+Measuring customer perceptions is key to seeing how they value different features or determine their brand loyalty, and creating a perceptual map template is a great way to diagram these opinions visually.

 A perceptual map is a diagram used by businesses to map out how their customers perceive different items, products, or brands.
-By gathering aggregate customer data, it builds a viewpoint for how your principal users understand the relative positioning of different products or brands within the greater ecosystem.
+Gathering aggregate customer data builds a viewpoint for how your principal users understand the relative positioning of different products or brands within the greater ecosystem.

-While some people compare perceptual maps to positioning maps, they’re actually very different.
-Perceptual maps only measure the perceived traits of a brand or product, while positioning maps compare the actual traits.
+While some people compare perceptual maps to positioning a map, they’re actually very different.
+It only measures the perceived traits of a brand or product, while positioning maps compare the actual traits.

 For example, compare the viewpoints of a young adult analyzing a car’s safety and a veteran insurance salesman doing the same.
-The young adult might perceive based on commercials that Ford makes the safest car, while the insurance salesman knows through experience and data analysis that Volvo cars get in accidents less and boast better passenger safety.
+Based on commercials, young adults might perceive that Ford makes the safest car.
+At the same time, the insurance salesman knows through experience and data analysis that Volvo cars get in accidents and boast better passenger safety.

 This example helps demonstrate the key difference between perceptual maps and positioning maps.
-Perceptual maps only measure the customer’s perception of reality, and they might not reflect the truth.
+Perceptual maps only measure the customer’s perception of reality and might not reflect the truth.

 This knowledge is critical to businesses because it helps create strong marketing campaigns based on the feedback you’re receiving from your customer’s journey.